 Although Canada is primarily an English-speaking country with French as a secondary language, venture into the province of Québec and you’ll find that the predominant language is French.
 In fact, French is the sole provincial official language, meaning that services, legislation, business and commerce are all conducted first and foremost in French.
+(See our article on Language laws for businesses in Montreal and Quebec.)
 It also means that education, through both elementary and secondary schooling, must be in French, with a just few exceptions.
 Because of this, enrolling your children in an English-speaking school (they do exist in Québec!) is not as easy as you may have hoped.

 What is Bill 101?

 Bill 101 defines French as an official language in Québec.
 It was voted as a law in 1977 and encourages the use of French in public services.
 It states that education in Québec’s province-funded schools, both public and private must be given in French (a great majority of private schools are partly funded by the province).
 The study of English as a second language is encouraged, though.
 To attend an English-speaking school children must meet very specific criteria to apply.

 There are three situations established by the Charter of the French Language that allow students to study in English: